parvezs27/Tableau_Sales_Dashboards/README.md

  - Format
    - Layout charts and elements in alignment by utilising functions such as "distribute contents evenly" and inner and outer padding.
    - Utilise space by fitting to "entire view"
-   - Add relevent Legends
+   - Add relevent legends/colour keys
    - Add filters for interactivty
    - Add icons for navigation buttons
+- Test the dashboard

 # Sales Dashboard

 ## Content Requirements

-The below requirements for the Sales Dashboard have been provided to us by management.
+The requirements below for the Sales Dashboard have been provided to us by management.

 KPI Overview:
 - Display a high level overview of total sales, profits and quantity for the current and previous year.